The Daniels Effect: The Business of Better Business

 Google Scholar Page

 Conrad S. Ciccotello, PhD, JD, is the director of the Reiman School of Finance in the Daniels College of Business at the University of Denver.
 Previously, he was the chair of the Department of Risk and Insurance in the Robinson College of Business at Georgia State University from 2015 to 2017, and the director of Asset and Wealth Management Programs from 1999 to 2017.
-In 1993, Ciccotello completed his PhD in Finance at the Pennsylvania State University.
+In 1993, Dr. Ciccotello completed his PhD in Finance at the Pennsylvania State University.
 He is a graduate of the Suffolk Law School and a member of the Pennsylvania and Supreme Court Bars.

-Ciccotello has been recognized for his dedication to student success at several points during his academic career.
-For example, he was nominated by University of Denver students as a Career Champion in 2021, was voted an Outstanding Instructor by Georgia State’s Robinson College of Business students in 2010, received a faculty recognition award for teaching at Georgia State in 2006, and was named an Outstanding Air Force Academy Educator in 1994.
-An undergraduate engineer (Lehigh University, 1981), Dr. Ciccotello has seven years of professional experience in project engineering and management.
-Since 2004, he has served in several roles, including lead independent director, audit committee chair, and compensation and governance committee chair, for firms whose focus is on energy infrastructure and carbon sequestration.
+Conrad has been recognized for his dedication to student success at several points during his academic career.
+For example, he was nominated by University of Denver students as a “Career Champion” in 2021, was voted an “Outstanding Instructor” by Georgia State’s Robinson College of Business students in 2010, received a faculty recognition award for teaching at Georgia State in 2006, and was named an “Outstanding Air Force Academy Educator” in 1994.
+An undergraduate engineer (Lehigh University, 1981), Conrad has seven years of professional experience in project engineering and management.
+Since 2004, he has served on public-company boards of directors in roles including audit committee chair, compensation and governance committee chair, and lead independent director.

 Education